April 27, 2026

 Dr. Chen says this is particularly important when treating small children and infants, like Camaya.

-“Proton therapy absolutely is the best treatment for a small child with a brain tumor when radiation is necessary to completely eradicate the tumor and cure the patient,” says Dr. Chen.
+“Proton therapy is needed for many children with cancer to maximize the chance for cure,” says Dr. Chen.
 “With proton therapy, we can minimize the radiation dose to other parts of the brain, which is so important for a child who is growing.
 If we treat other parts of the brain unnecessarily with radiation, the patient might develop growth defects or long-term side effects.”

 Going above and beyond